JosephAgim/Bulk-RNA-analysis-of-Mus-musculus-Cerebral-Regions/README.md

 Install the required R packages by running the following command in the R console:

 # Copy code to install packages
+[First install BiocManager]

 install.packages("BiocManager")

-BiocManager::install("pathview",
+[Second install all packages deriving from the BiocManager packages] BiocManager::install("pathview",
 "clusterProfiler",
 "dplyr",